NoriSte/reactjsday-2019-testing-course/book/why-testing.md

 - to control that the code does what we expect, now and when we refactor/modify it.
 Testing protects us from direct regressions when we break the existing code, and from indirect regressions, when something external from our code breaks it

-- to reproduce some corner cases the easiest possible way
+- to reproduce some edge cases the easiest possible way

 - to leverage the speed of an automated tool that could do the same checks that you would do manually... but at a blazing speed